 In uncertain times, we need to take care of ourselves, remember the important things in life, keep our perspective, and rely on others.
 Click to tweet

-Don’t Be Afraid To Find Support
+Don’t Be Afraid To Find Support For PTSD

 We must develop our supports as they can provide a protective barrier.
 Talk to friends and family about your fears.
 If they seem overwhelming contact your doctor or a counselor.
 Your workplace Human Resources Department or Employee Assistance Program may also be a valuable support.
 The Canadian Mental Health Association (www.cmha.ca) has a wide variety of pamphlets that can also be helpful to provide you with valuable information.